"Then Mary said, 'Here am I, the servant of the Lord; let it be with me according to your word.' " Luke 1.38, NRSV

 Inquiry Phase (3 months): The prospective member learns about Carmelite spirituality, and discerns if God is calling them along this path.
 Topics include: themes in Carmelite spirituality, and becoming Carmelite.

-Preparation for Final Promises (36 months): The member joins the Final Professed for Ongoing Formation, making a dedication to a life of prayer, community, and service.
+Preparation for Final Promises (36 months): The member continues their life living as a Lay Carmelite, dedicated to a life of prayer, community, and service.
 This phase ends with Final Profession into the Order.

-Ongoing Formation (life): Formation is part of the Monthly Meeting.
+Ongoing Formation (life): Formation never ends.
+Ongoing Formation is part of the Monthly Meeting.
 It is typically a study of the Bible, Carmelite texts, or writings of a Carmelite saint (St Teresa of Avila, St John of the Cross, St Therese of Lisieux, St Titus Brandsma, and others).

-Read the vocation story of three Lay Carmelites.
+Read the vocation story of three Lay Carmelites from Blessed Trinity LCC.

 by Mary Jean